A virtual red lollipop for my grandchild

 When a child is born, so is a grandparent.
 The transition to earning the honorary title of granny or grandpa is perceived by grandparents as one of the most meaningful and emotional events in their lives – an important life-affirming experience.
 Yet, the remarkable announcement that you are going to be a grandparent may be tempered with sadness, particularly when the expectant parents – your children – live continents, even time zones away.
 Maintaining intergenerational relationships is challenging as emigration has a strong tendency to loosen family ties and disrupt intergenerational relations.

 In today’s interconnected world, emigration has increased considerably.
 South Africa is no exception and has lost many citizens to emigration, especially over the last two decades.
-According to David Buckham (2019), roughly 23,000 people per year emigrate from South Africa.
-Based on these statistics, it can be deduced that an extensive number of parents and grandparents remain behind after their adult-child(ren’s) emigration and grandparents are summoned to rise to the challenge of becoming transnational grandparents.
+According to David Buckham, roughly 23,000 people per year emigrate from South Africa.
+Based on these statistics, it can be deduced that an extensive number of parents and grandparents remain behind after the emigration of their adult child(ren), and grandparents are summoned to rise to the challenge of becoming transnational grandparents.

 A grandparent’s close involvement with a grandchild is positively associated with the overall wellbeing of both the grandparent and the grandchild.
 Caring for grandchildren offers the grandparent, especially the grandmother, an opportunity to indulge in a relationship that is very unique in nature.
 A grandmother described her role as:

 “... you get a grandchild which I can tell you is the biggest plus of all.
 You don’t love your grandchild more than your children; you love your grandchild in an indescribable way to know that this is the child of your child and all you want to give is love.
 That is why grandparents are supposed to be there because they give the lollipop when mommy says it is bad for your teeth.
 That is the role, the lollipop – and that has been taken away from me.”